Morris County Golf Club

+The Morris County Golf Club (MCGC) is a private, members-only golf club located on 175 acres in the upscale Convent Station section of Morris Township, New Jersey, a suburb northwest of New York City in Morris County.
+It is one of the 10 founding member clubs of the New Jersey State Golf Association.

-The Morris County Golf Club (MCGC) is located in Morristown, New Jersey, USA, and was founded in 1894.
-It was unique at the time in that it was established and operated by women only.
-Two of the club's presidents have served as United States Golf Association presidents.
+Founded in 1894, it was unique at the time in that it was established and operated by women only.
+The following year, MCGC became an early member of the United States Golf Association and was the first New Jersey venue to host a national championship.
+Two of the club's presidents have also served as United States Golf Association presidents.

 History

 On April 10, 1894, a group of women met in Morristown to plan their new enterprise of a golf course.
 The group which formed was headed by Miss Nina Howland, as president with others officers including Mrs. H. McK.
 Twombly and Mrs. William Shippen, Miss Fields and Mrs. Charles Bradley.
 The group rented 20 acres of land and their first course was laid out with only 7 holes.

 As of November 1894 the club was the only one in the nation both managed and organized solely by women.
 The membership of the club was divided into four classes - regular, limited, associate and honorary.
 Within the first year, the club had 200 female and 175 male members.

 On June 21, 1895, in a letter to the club's president Nina Howland, the United States Golf Association (USGA) informed Morris County Golf Club that their membership had been granted.
 This was the first women-only club to become a USGA member.

 In 1896, changes came as the club was incorporated with a $50,000 capital stock and almost 100 acres were purchased with plans of course expansion.
 In 1897, the course's management was taken over by men.

 Although golf has always been the club's premier sport, over the years it has been complemented by various other activities.
 Most notably tennis, swimming, paddle tennis, and ice hockey among others.

 In 1919, the club's Clubhouse was built.
 The clubhouse is available to members in addition to sponsored guests for all special events.

 In 1995, the Preschool Advantage, Inc., began hosting their annual golf invitational at Morris County Golf Club and this year is their 25th year.